-- 143. The Emerging Local Plan indicates that an additional 1.3 ha. of employment land is required in Cleobury Mortimer17.
-At the same time that the CMNDP steering group consulted landowners and the community on the preferred location of the housing developments, it consulted on where and how local businesses should be located. - 144.
+- 136. The Emerging Local Plan indicates that an additional 1.3 ha. of employment land is required in Cleobury Mortimer.
+At the same time that the CMNDP steering group consulted landowners and the community on the preferred location of the housing developments, it consulted on where and how local businesses should be located. - 137.
 There was a very strong consensus in the community that the best location for additional employment land would be the extension of the existing employment site with the provision of necessary improvements to the highways infrastructure including footways along Tenbury Road and a requirement that new employment development would be of a high standard so that it would attract growing businesses and provide high paid employment.
-The extent of the allocation is shown in Figure 14.
+The types of employment generating uses which maybe appropriate at the extended employment site under policy CM3 should align with the emerging local plan policy SP13, which at paragraph (2) sets out a list of employment generating uses.
+The extent of the allocation is shown in Figure 14.The use of natural water management techniques for sustainable urban drainage systems includes, swales, wetlands in urban areas, green roofs, permeable pavements, detention ponds, filter strips and is advocated by the Environment Agency.